-All Students enrolled in the Faculty of Management Studies and Commerce are required to follow a common curriculum in the first two years of the study.
-This is intended to provide the core business knowledge by teaching basic concepts in all functional areas of business.
-This also gives students an opportunity to make a better informed choice of the area of concentration in the last two years of degree program.
-From third year the students are allowed to select their own field of specialisation subject to a restriction of minimum of 10% and maximum of 40% of the total number of students to each areas of specialisation.

-Considering the performance in the First and Second Year Examinations pertaining in the relevant field, this will be imposed with the support of their performance in the first two years related to a field of specialisation.
+The students who enrolled in the Faculty of Management Studies and Commerce for BBA Honours Degree, are required to follow a common curriculum during the first two years of the study and then from the third year the students are allowed to select their field of specialisation subject with restriction of minimum 10% and maximum 40% of the total number of students to each area of specialisation.
+In addition, considering the performance in the First and Second Year Examinations pertaining in the relevant field, this will be imposed with the support of their performance in the first two years related to a field of specialisation.

-Bachelor of Business Administration (Accounting Special)
+Bachelor of Business Administration (Accounting)

-This programme has been designed to provide necessary knowledge, skills, and training for analysing business and organizational activities from accounting perspective, reporting about business/ economic affairs to necessary stake holders, and participating in strategic and control processes in organizations.
+This programme has been designed to provide necessary knowledge, skills, and training for analysing business and organisational activities from accounting perspectives, reporting about business/ economic affairs to necessary stakeholders, and participating in strategic and control processes in organizations.

-Bachelor of Business Administration (Financial Management Special)
+Bachelor of Business Administration (Financial Management)

-This programme has been designed to provide necessary knowledge, skills, and training for analysing business and organizational activities from financial perspective and understanding wide ranging implications and opportunities arising from on-going process in financial and overall management integration.
+This programme has been designed to provide necessary knowledge, skills, and training for analysing business and organisational activities from financial perspective and understanding wide range implications and opportunities arising from on-going process in financial and overall management integration.

-Bachelor of Business Administration (Human Resource Management Special)
+Bachelor of Business Administration (Human Resource Management)

-This programme has been designed to provide necessary knowledge, skills, and training on the human resource profile towards analysing its problems for managing and developing human resource within organization from a strategic perspective.
+This programme has been designed to provide necessary knowledge, skills, and training on the human resource profile towards analysing its problems for managing and developing human resource within an organisation from a strategic perspective.

-Bachelor of Business Administration (Marketing Special)
+Bachelor of Business Administration (Marketing)

-This programme has been designed to provide necessary knowledge, skills, and training to identify marketing opportunities and to capitalize those for the betterment of organization, customers, and society as a whole by integrating and leading all relevant parties within and outside the organization.
+This programme has been designed to provide necessary knowledge, skills, and training to identify marketing opportunities and to capitalize those for the betterment of an organisation, customers, and society as a whole by integrating and leading all relevant parties within and outside the organisation.